Why hotel music needs zone and daypart thinking

 - Will staff still use it correctly when operations get busy?

-- Is the catalogue built for ambience instead of consumer entertainment?
+- Is the catalog built for ambience instead of consumer entertainment?

 These questions matter because hotel music is rarely judged directly.
 It is judged through how the whole property feels.
 That makes mistakes more subtle and more expensive.